Chapter 474 — Trade Practices Relating to Malt Beverages

 Note: 474.105 and 474.115 were added to and made a part of ORS chapter 471 by legislative action.
 See Preface to Oregon Revised Statutes for further explanation.

 474.110 [Repealed by 1971 c.743 §432]

 474.115 Wholesale sale of malt beverage subject to agreement designating territory of sale.
 (1) It shall be unlawful for any wholesaler to sell any brand of malt beverage in this state except in the territory described in an agreement with the manufacturer or importer authorizing sale by the wholesaler of the brand within a designated territory.
 Within the designated territory the wholesaler must service as provided in subsection (2) of this section all of the customers without discrimination.
 The territorial agreement must be in writing and must specify the brand or brands it covers.
 Where a manufacturer or importer sells several brands, the agreement need not apply to all brands sold by the manufacturer or importer and may apply only to one brand.
 No manufacturer or importer shall provide by the written agreement for the distribution of a brand to more than one distributor for all or any part of the designated territory.
-All such agreements shall be filed with the Oregon Liquor Control Commission.
+All such agreements shall be filed with the Oregon Liquor and Cannabis Commission.

 (2) Every malt beverage wholesaler licensed shall service for the purpose of quality control all of the malt beverages it sells to its customers.
 Each wholesaler shall provide quality control services and comply with quality control standards as are specified in writing from time to time by the owner of the trademark of the brand or brands of malt beverage if: